Priyanshu-511/SocioApps/README.md

 npm install
 node server.js
 ```
-must have to setup your enviroment variable
+must have to setup your enviroment file configuration

 ### 2. Demo:
 Deployed at